-Supplemental Instruction, an incredibly fruitful approach students can use to support their success, began in 1996 and quickly came under Academic Support’s leadership.
-The ability to review collectively with peers and a student-leader has been invaluable to many Auburn students.
+Supplemental Instruction began in 1996 and quickly joined the Academic Support office.
+The ability to participate in active-review sessions with peers and a SI Leader has been invaluable to many Auburn students.

 Another uniquely designed program, Study Smart, is available to students out of the Academic Support.
 Focused on developing successful study habits, Study Smart has benefited countless students since 1997.
 It also provided the foundation for Academic Coaching.
 What began as small group coaching to help students with academic issues, has grown to be an individualized, proactive service designed to empower participants to achieve their academic goals.

 In collaboration with the Department of Mathematics and Statistics, Academic Support launched Plainsmen’s Prep in 2016.
 Under the direction of the former director, Dana Jablonski.
 The Plainsmen’s Prep program provides qualified incoming first-year students the chance to review mathematics concepts in preparation for a math placement exam.
 By completing the program, students have an opportunity to increase their math course placement for the fall semester.

 In fall 2018, select Academic Support staff participated in the University of Southern California Race & Equity Training, hosted by the Office of Inclusion & Diversity.
 This training informed the decision to create a gender-neutral dress code for student employees.
 The staff collaboratively developed this dress code, which was installed in January 2019 for all programs in Academic Support.